nithish-sakthivel-1112/100daysofcloud/README.md

 # 100daysofcloud

-I'm taking up chellange for myself that im going to spend nect 100 days for cloud learning which refers to the 100daysofcloud
+I'm taking up chellange for myself that im going to spend next 100 days for cloud learning which refers to the 100daysofcloud

 ## About Nithish!! and WHY 100DAYSOFCLOUD
 Hey!!
 This is Nithish, I'm a self taught cloud engineer, trasitioned from Technical support engineer role.
 I have been learning cloud for past 4 months but however i felt i miss consistency which leds me have knownledge gap in some area's, so i have decided to dedicate a time everyday for next 100 days to stay displine and learn the things in way i really can do it.This time rather than just studying we will be doing the stuffs by hands on.
 Join with me if you are intrested

+Note: This is not end to end Cloud and Devops, it was my knownledge filling up on the topics where i need to improve my skills.

 ***As the first challenge today this repo readme is created by MarkDown language with my own hands*** 🥳